RealByter/callforhelp/client/src/firebase/README.md

   `firebase init emulators`

-  This command will let you select the project that you've created, and the continue with the default configurations using the Enter key until the proccess is done.
+  This command will let you select the project that you've created, After that, you can select which emulators you want to use.
+Mark hosting, firestore, auth and functions.
+  Then continue with the default configurations using the Enter key until the proccess is done.

 ## Usage